ThreatLocker Health Center and Health Report

 • Permitted applications.

-• Applications that are permitting known vulnerable files, such as Log4j.
+• Policies that permit applications with known vulnerable files, such as Log4j.

 • Telemetry data: descriptions of the applications permitted on the org.

-• Software to prioritize and review, including applications that have previous vulnerabilities or might be susceptible to:
+• Software to prioritize and review, including applications that have previous vulnerabilities or might be susceptible to them, such as:

 • Remote Tools and Software